StockwatchDev/application_settings/docs/7-Recipes.md

     "field2": -2
 }

-# Invoke class method set on the Config(Section) with this dict as parameter;
+# Invoke classmethod set on the Config(Section) with this dict as parameter;
 # this will set the config singleton with the provided values
 ExampleConfigSection.set(test_config)
 ```